 The only non-foot transportation we would take all weekend was the metro-ride to the Vatican City.
 We even walked back.
 Colin ended up not taking us but his colleague did and she was quite good.
 We wound through the main rooms of the museum with the Sistine Chapel as our final destination.

-More expensive than gold per cubic centimeter and the Church has the biggest collection of the stuff in the world
+A giant marble basin made of a rare Egyptian marble whose mines have been exhausted More expensive than gold per cubic centimeter and the Church has the biggest collection of the stuff in the world |

 I have very ambiguous feelings toward the Catholic Church as a functioning institution but that doesn't mean I can't appreciate its history.
 I always knew it was rich as all heaven (hehe, I was going to say hell) but it was different to see the wealth in person.
 And let me tell you, man is it wealthy.